krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 }
 ```

-`ngOnInit()` is called in the rendering phase each time the component is entered (when it's host element starts).
+`ngOnInit()` is called in the rendering phase each time the component, resp. it's host element starts.

-Typically, a component computes 'expensive' field values in `ngOnInit()`, which are used several times in the template.
+Typically, a component computes field values in `ngOnInit()`, may using an injected service.

 Note: A new component instance is created each time it is entered.
 Initialization can happen in the constructor as long as no injected dependecies are used.
 At construction time, fields are not injected yet, but in `ngOnInit()`, they are.

-`ngOnDestroy()` is called in the rendering phase each time the component is leaved (when it's host element ends).
+`ngOnDestroy()` is called in the rendering phase each time the component, resp. it's host element ends.

 ## Component interaction